celestiaorg/celestia-app/x/blob/spec/docs.md

 The blob module doesn't maintain it's own state.

-When a PayForData message is processed, it consumes gas based on the message size.
+When a PayForBlob message is processed, it consumes gas based on the message size.

 ## Messages

-- [`MsgWirePayForData`](https://github.com/celestiaorg/celestia-app/blob/29e0a2751182499f7dc03598eabfc8d049ae62cb/x/payment/types/tx.pb.go#L32-L40) is a message that is created and signed by the user but it never ends up on-chain.
+- [`MsgWirePayForBlob`](https://github.com/celestiaorg/celestia-app/blob/29e0a2751182499f7dc03598eabfc8d049ae62cb/x/payment/types/tx.pb.go#L32-L40) is a message that is created and signed by the user but it never ends up on-chain.
-- [`MsgPayForData`](https://github.com/celestiaorg/celestia-app/blob/29e0a2751182499f7dc03598eabfc8d049ae62cb/x/payment/types/tx.pb.go#L209-L219) is a "malleated" transaction that is created from metadata in the original `MsgWirePayForData`. `MsgPayForData` does end up on-chain.
+- [`MsgPayForBlob`](https://github.com/celestiaorg/celestia-app/blob/29e0a2751182499f7dc03598eabfc8d049ae62cb/x/payment/types/tx.pb.go#L209-L219) is a "malleated" transaction that is created from metadata in the original `MsgWirePayForBlob`. `MsgPayForBlob` does end up on-chain.

 ## PrepareProposal